rwieruch/blog_robinwieruch_content/blog/mac-setup-web-development/index.md

 <Sponsorship />

-This year (2022) I bought the new **MacBook Pro** after having used the MacBook Pro 2015 for the last years.
-This first month has been super exciting and I am up running working efficiently on my personal and professional web development projects as a **freelance JavaScript developer**.
-Here I want to share with you my **Mac setup for web development** that I have used which got inspired by [Swyx's Mac Setup](https://www.swyx.io/new-mac-setup-2021).
+I bought the **MacBook Pro** from 2022 after having used the MacBook Pro 2015 for the last years.
+The last months have been super exciting and I am up running working efficiently on my personal and professional web development projects as a **freelance web developer**.
+Here I want to share with you my **Mac setup for web development** which I update all the time and which got inspired by [Swyx's Mac Setup](https://www.swyx.io/new-mac-setup-2021).

 # MacBook Pro Specification